markus289/markus289.github.io/_notes/android.md

 ### Find package name by version

-Sometimes it is difficult to identify the package name, which is different from the displayed name in Androids UI.
+Sometimes it is difficult to identify the package name, which is different from the displayed name in the user interface.
-In these cases searching for a specific version may identify the package.
+In these cases searching for a specific version, which you can find in the apps information, may identify the package.

     adb shell pm list packages --show-versioncode|grep -P '6.*0.*0.*1.*3'